In layman’s language, “Input Tax Credit” (‘ITC’) means that “taxpayer can reduce his output tax

 But is this concept that straight!!!
 The concept of ITC was supposed to be the simplest one viz.
-GST on every procurement should have been eligible for ITC.
-On the contrary, this has been an area of utter confusion for a taxpayer.
-This is because of multiple reasons ranging from several provisions governing the eligibility, restrictions, reversal of ITC in special cases to time limit for claiming ITC and so on.
-Even for the Government, this is a revenue garner, every denial of ITC adds to their tax kitty.
-It is not surprising that prior to introduction of GST as well, CENVAT / Modvat has been the most disputed area in Indirect Taxes.
+GST on every procurement should have been available as ITC.
+On the contrary, this is becoming an area of utter confusion for every taxpayer and the confusion is multiplying with each passing day.
+This is because of aspects ranging from the eligibility, restrictions, reversal of ITC in special cases and so on.
+Even for the Government, this is a revenue garner as every ITC denial adds to their tax kitty.
+Prior to introduction of GST as well, CENVAT / Modvat used to be the most disputed area in Indirect Taxes.

 Indeed, ITC is a thought-provoking concept.
 Above example just marks the beginning of our

 discussion…as the saying goes “पिक्चर तो अभी बाक़ी है मेरे दोस्त !!!”
 There are more and more

 To have an in-depth legal and practical understanding about the topic, please join us in this live interactive webinar with a renowned expert in Indirect Taxes – Mr. Puneet Bansal (Managing Partner, NITYA Tax Associates).